 - You plan to buy property in Croatia

-- You plan to reside in Croatia longer than 90 days and are applying for residency
+- You plan to reside in Croatia longer than the usual tourist stay for your nationality and are applying for residency

 - You plan to own a business and/or pay taxes in Croatia

 It is not necessary to have an OIB to rent property, however.
-If you are without an OIB for any reason when signing a rental contract, your passport number can be used as an identification number instead.
+If you are without one for any reason when signing a rental contract, your passport number can be used as an identification number instead.

-Getting an OIB is easy and can be done as soon as you arrive in Croatia.
-No need to begin the visa application process first.
+Applying for one is easy and should be done as soon as you arrive in Croatia.
+No need to begin the residency application process first.
 All you need is your passport and a completed application.
-There is no fee or cost to get an OIB.
+There is no fee or cost for the application.

 To apply for an OIB identification number, you’ll need to follow these steps:

-- Visit any of the Ministry of Finance (or Ministarstvo Financija in Hrvatski) tax offices in Croatia.
+Usually, you can visit any of the Tax administration (Porezna Uprava) tax offices in Croatia.
 Here is the complete list of tax offices by city including contact phone numbers and addresses.

 Once you submit your application, you can get your OIB number within minutes depending on how busy the office is when you apply.
 If you are not able to get it immediately, it will be prepared for you to pick it up at a later date or mailed to your official registered address.